-We worked with Illuminate HC, winner of the McKnight Tech Award, on an engagement retainer to rethink post-hospital care.
-We combined in-depth research and analysis and service/experience design to reinvent the bedside call-light mechanisms and improve the level of service in local facilities.
-The result was a thoughtfully designed, end-to-end technology ecosystem of tablets and wearables that improved response time and coordination of healthcare staff.
+We worked with Illuminate HC, winner of the McKnight Tech Award, to rethink the future of post-hospital care.
+The project brief was simple: redesign the bedside call-light mechanisms to improve the level of service and pilot the product in local post-care facilities.
+Through our process, we arrived at a design solution that included a connected ecosystem of tablets and wearables for the nursing staff healthcare staff—one that objectively reduced call-light response times by 50%.

 The initial research revealed that delays in call-lights could be reduced by hourly rounding by staff and a lack of trust by the patient that it actually works.
 We also explored different response paradigms, and based on research decided on a Centralized Paradigm in which the single triage operates remotely and distributes information.